 Electroplating – a process applied to the product’s metal finish for maximum durability and scratch-resistance – is the only step performed offsite.
 About 80% is done by hand by the company’s highly skilled master craftspeople.

-All told, it takes roughly six weeks to make just one pair of sunglasses.
+All told, it takes roughly six weeks to make just one pair of Randolph sunglasses.

 Using the same precious metal finishes found on the world’s finest timepieces, each frame base is coated in palladium, then plated in 23-carat gold up to five times the industry standard.
 All finishes are topped with a corrosion-resistant coating for additional frame protection.